Contrastive Diffusion Guidance for Spatial Inverse Problems: Conclusion and Follow-On Work

 $\blacksquare$ \textbf{Spatial Inverse Problems}: This paper focused on a specific floorplan estimation problem, however, the notion of contrastive guidance should lend itself to a broader family of non-differentiable $\oA$ operators.
 We intend to investigate what family of operators can benefit, and conversely, how can the contrastive guidance be improved to broaden that family of operators.
 Along these lines, newer applications are also of interest.
 For instance, can city maps be synthesized based on GPS trajectories of vehicles?
 Can discrete molecular structure be synthesized from measured properties of molecules?
 Can Internet topologies be derived based on streaming packet analytics? $\blacksquare$ \textbf{Towards Realism}: Even in our specific floorplan application, there is room for improvement.
 The standard floorplan dataset (HouseExpo) does not include furniture.
-Incorporating furniture into the environment is a practical extension, if such a dataset is available. $\blacksquare$ \textbf{Blind Inverse Problems}: That the contrastive loss is almost agnostic to the $\oA(.)$ operator may enable approaches to blind inverse problems, if we can generate measurement $\by$ from known $\bx$'s.
+Incorporating furniture into the environment is a practical extension, if such a dataset is available. $\blacksquare$ \textbf{Blind Inverse Problems}: This paper showed early results on solving blind inverse problems in the audio domain.
+We believe this offers promise that contrastive guidance can enable a line of attack for complicated blind inverse problems, as long as we can generate measurement $\by$ from known $\bx$'s.
 If partial information is available about $\oA(.)$, could that be adequate to design a good embedding space?
 We believe {\name} could initiate conversation along all these branches, inviting a range of follow-on research and exploration.